 The overall look of a document is controlled by Themes; paragraph and character formatting is set using MS Styles.
 For tables, global changes are made using table Styles and formatting; each cell in the table acts like an embedded document or section—use paragraph, list, and character Styles (or direct formatting) to make changes in individual cells. {Body Text-table} is the default Style for table cells in the IM. {Body Text}

-02.01 Numbered paragraphs have a hanging indent of 0.5” and 11-point spacing after the paragraph. {Body Text 2}
+02.01 Numbered paragraphs have a hanging indent of 0.5” and 11-point spacing after the paragraph.
+This style is identical to “Heading 2” but does not populate the Navigation pane. {Body Text 2}

 02.02 Once a Style is set, individual paragraphs can be manually modified (through paragraph settings) without affecting all instances of the Style.
 To change all instance of the Style, go to the Style pane; click the pulldown menu next to the Style and select “Modify.” {Body Text 2}